Danny Espinosa

 Daniel Richard Espinosa (born April 25, 1987) is an American former professional baseball infielder.
-He has played in Major League Baseball (MLB) for the Washington Nationals, Los Angeles Angels, Seattle Mariners, and Tampa Bay Rays.
+He played in Major League Baseball (MLB) for the Washington Nationals, Los Angeles Angels, Seattle Mariners, and Tampa Bay Rays.

 Amateur career

 Espinosa attended Mater Dei High School in Santa Ana, California.
 He then enrolled at California State University, Long Beach, to play college baseball for the Long Beach State Dirtbags.
 He played shortstop and batted .303 with 11 home runs and 98 runs batted in in his three-year career.
 As a freshman, he was the Big West Conference Freshman of the Year.
 After the 2006 season, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.